shariq1989/cookbook/content/recipe/almond_pancake.md

 +++
 title = "Almond Flour Pancakes" date = "2021-06-18"
 description = "These almond flour pancakes have saved me so much time and preparation.
 Before this recipe, I would make pancakes for my children and mix a separate batter for myself.
-Since I switched to this recipe for the whole family, my children did not notice the difference between these and the pancakes I usually serve them.
+Since I switched to this recipe for the whole family, my children did not even notice the difference between these and the pancakes I usually serve them.
 And because the main ingredient for the pancakes is almond flour, they will keep you and your family full for much longer." tags = [
     "breakfast",
     "low carb",